Buy-Many Mechanisms for Many Unit-Demand Buyers: Relating the Ex-Ante Relaxations

 \end{numberedtheorem}

 Before we present a formal proof of Theorem~\ref{thm:constrained-alloc-approx}, let us describe the main ideas.
-Theorem~\ref{thm:constrained-alloc-approx} is a generalization of Theorem 1.1 from \citet{chawla2019buy} for unit-demand buyers, which shows that the ratio of $\buymanyrev$ and $\srev$ is bounded by $O(\log n)$ in the absence of an ex-ante supply constraint.
-Our proof borrows heavily from that previous work.
-As discussed previously, the proof technique of \citeauthor{chawla2019buy} does not lend itself to the ex-ante setting because it does not provide much control over the allocation probability of the random item pricing it produces.
+Theorem~\ref{thm:constrained-alloc-approx} is a generalization of Theorem 1.1 from \citet{chawla2019buy} , which shows that the ratio of $\buymanyrev$ and $\srev$ is bounded by $O(\log m)$ in the absence of an ex-ante supply constraint.
+The proof technique of \citeauthor{chawla2019buy} does not directly lend itself to the ex-ante setting because it does not provide much control over the allocation probability of the random item pricing it produces.
 Indeed, the (random) item pricing it returns is independent of the buyer's value distribution, whereas the allocation probabilities (that are expectations over values drawn from the distribution) necessarily depend on the value distribution.
 Instead of applying the approach of \citeauthor{chawla2019buy} directly, we first consider a Lagrangian version of the supply constrained problem.